qbead/qbeadWebsite/content/book/tilt.md

 corresponding to the displacement of the air bubbles seen in the bubble levels above.
-You can gain intuition about how these components of gravity will behave by exploring the interactive SpinWheel visualization below and carefully observing how <span class="footnote">the green and blue components change<span>Representing the x and y axes.</span></span>.
+You can gain intuition about how these components of gravity will behave by exploring the interactive SpinWheel visualization above and carefully observing how <span class="footnote">the green and blue components change<span>Representing the x and y axes.</span></span>.

 <!-- I think this needs more explanation.